Saxagliptin/dapagliflozin (By mouth)

 - Pain, tenderness, redness, or swelling of the area between the anus and genitals, fever

-- Rapid weight gain, swelling in your hands, ankles, or feet, troubled breathing
+- Rapid weight gain, swelling in your hands, ankles, or feet, trouble breathing

 - Severe joint pain